qmk/qmk_firmware/docs/coding_conventions_python.md

 * In general we don't wrap lines, they can be as long as needed.
 If you do choose to wrap lines please do not wrap any wider than 76 columns.
 * Some of our practices conflict with the wider python community to make our codebase more approachable to non-pythonistas.

-# Flake8
+# YAPF

-You can use flake8 to check your code for style.
-We will provide a flake8 config file in the future.
+You can use [yapf](https://github.com/google/yapf) to style your code.
+We provide a config in [setup.cfg](setup.cfg).

 # Imports

 We don't have a hard and fast rule for when to use `import ...` vs `from ... import ...`.
 Understandability and maintainability is our ultimate goal.

 Generally we prefer to import specific function and class names from a module to keep code shorter and easier to understand.
 Sometimes this results in a name that is ambiguous, and in such cases we prefer to import the module instead.
-You should avoid using the "as" keyword when importing.
+You should avoid using the "as" keyword when importing, unless you are importing a compatability module.

 Imports should be one line per module.
 We group import statements together using the standard python rules- system, 3rd party, local.